- Associate Professor of Sociology

 Washington DC 20052

 After graduating from the University of Illinois at Urbana-Champaign, Professor Ishizawa spent two years as a post-doctoral research associate at the Minnesota Population Center (MPC) at the University of Minnesota.
 Her research interests are in the areas of social and family demography, immigration, sociology of language, and urban sociology.
 Her research focuses on the understanding of how immigrants integrate into American society.
 In particular, her work emphasizes the influence of context, such as family and neighborhood, on the process of integration.
 She has published work that examines many aspects of immigrant integration, including minority language maintenance, civic participation, health, sequence of migration within family units, intermarriage, and residential settlement patterns among minority language speakers.
 In addition, she conducts research on another immigrant destination country, New Zealand.
-Her recent publications specifically focus on residential segregation and patterns of ethnic neighborhoods among recent immigrant groups and the indigenous Maori population.
+Her work focuses on residential segregation and patterns of ethnic neighborhoods among recent immigrant groups and the indigenous Maori population.
 Recently, she began a research project to examine life satisfaction among immigrants in Japan.